 The business administration major is designed for students to gain a broad-based understanding of business.
-May not be taken with any major or minor that would duplicate an emphasis.
+May not be taken with any major or minor that would duplicate an emphasis or with the management major.

+with the manag gement major.
 Credits

 BA 325 New Venture Creation 3

 BA 361 Human Resource Management 3

-BA 423 Production and Operations Management t 3
+BA 423 Production and Operations Managemen t 3

 BA 460 Strategic Management 3

+Complete one of the following emphases 12

+Entrepreneursh iip

+Choose four of the following; two must be at the 400-le vel

+BA 334 Social Entrepreneurship